utopia-foss/utopia/doc/faq/graph.rst

     G g;

-This graph structure is similar but a bit more sophisticated than described above the :ref:`Graph Creation <create_graphs>`.
+This graph structure is similar but a bit more sophisticated than described above in the section on :ref:`Graph Creation <create_graphs>`.

 In this graph definition the vertex and edge property access works as follows: